Trade,Export and Investment Financial Assistance (Incentives)

 The 12I Tax Incentive is designed to support Greenfield investments (i.e. new industrial projects that utilise only new and unused manufacturing assets), as well as Brownfield investments (i.e. expansions or upgrades of existing industrial projects).
 The new incentive offers support for both capital investment and training.

 The objectives of the incentive programme are to support the following:

 - R900 million in the case of any Greenfield project with a preferred status;

 - R550 million in the case of any other Greenfield project;

 - R550 million in the case of any Brownfield project with a preferred status;

 - R350 million in the case of any other Brownfield project;

 - An additional training allowance of R36 000 per employee may be deducted from taxable income; and

 According to the point system, an Industrial Policy project will achieve 'qualifying status' if it achieves at least five (5) of the total 10 points, and a 'preferred status' if it achieves at least eight (8) of the total 10 points.

 Section 12I Tax Allowance Supported Projects

 Since the Section 121 Tax Allowance was announced in 2010 until 30 April 2014, the programme has supported 42 projects with an investment value of R43 billion for the period up to 30 April 2014.
 These projects are within the priority sectors identified in the Industrial Policy Action Plan (IPAP).

-The top three sectors that attracted the highest investment are as follow: Eighteen of the projects are in the chemical sector; one within the agro processing sector, two are in the paper and pulp sector, and two in the bio-fuel sector with a total investment of R21,7 billion.
-These projects will create 1 618 direct jobs and 25 448 indirect jobs are estimated to create R3,7 billion worth of opportunities for small medium and micro enterprise procurement.
+The top three sectors that attracted the highest investment are as follow: Eighteen of the projects are in the chemical sector; six within the cement and ceramics sector, three are in the wood, paper and pulp sector.
+These three sectors represent approximately 83% of the total investment approved in 8 sectors.
+All 42 projects will create approximately 6 205 direct jobs and 89 583 indirect jobs.
+It is further estimated that R10,7 billion worth of opportunities will be created through small medium and micro enterprise procurement.